Having psoriasis can mean that you’re constantly applying lotion, hiding your flare-ups, and searching for the next and best remedy.

 - excess sunlight or too little sunlight

 Psoriasis is a chronic condition.
-Therefore, treatment is designed to control your symptoms, but it won’t to cure the condition.
-Treatments can be topical, in pill form, injections, and UV therapy.
+Therefore, treatment is designed to control your symptoms, but it won’t cure the condition.
+Treatments can be topical, in pill form, injections, and ultraviolet (UV) therapy.

 Topical treatments are most popular and can include: